Course Outline

 Format:

-During weeks 2 through 5, you will complete a range of activities related to the weekly topics.
-For each tutorial, you will analyse a real-life business case and conclude with the most suitable strategy for the company.
+Between weeks 2 and 6, you will complete a range of activities related to the weekly topics.
+You will work on these in class and hand them in.
+For each tutorial, you will analyse a real-life business case and be required to discuss the answers to the case in class.
+In your written piece, you will conclude with the most suitable strategy for the company, taking into account sustainable and digital issues.

-A detailed task description is provided on the course site.
+A detailed task description is provided on the course site, and will be discussed in class.

 Criteria: